 This is how the Mesosphere was created.

 The helium and hydrogen begin to condense into the first structures.
-The gas clouds concentrate under the influence of gravity and then ignite as the first stars.
-This is how galaxies are formed, and then pulsars and other things.
-Everyone at their own pace of transformation.
-Over time, stars begin to die, and stellar dust is thrown into the void, creating nebulae and scattering elements through space.
-The atoms of different elements begin to merge into new lumps to form planets.
+The gas clouds concentrate and then ignite as the first stars.
+This is how galaxies are formed, and then pulsars, plants, and other things.
+Everything at their own pace of transformation.
+Over time the atoms of different elements begin to merge into new lumps to form new substances.

 And God said, “Let there be lights in the dome of the sky to separate the day from the night; and let them be for signs and for seasons and for days and years and let them be lights in the dome of the sky to give light upon the earth.”
 And it was so.